Home

 • Hard Disk Activity Light - This shows when the hard disk is active.

-• Drive Bays - These are the available spaces for floppy drives, zip drives and optical drives such as DVD-ROM, CD-ROM, CD-R/W and DVD-R/W drives.
+• Drive Bays - These are the available spaces for hard drives and optical drives.

 There are two basic designs of computer cases - The Desktop Case and the Tower Case.
 (See picture below):